 Students should have English and Mathematics skills assessed.
 Deficiencies in these areas may be corrected by completing the appropriate developmental studies courses.
 Admission to the nursing program is a selective and competitive process.
 The program is open to applicants who are free of any physical or mental condition that might adversely affect performance as a member of the nursing profession.
 In addition to the requirements for admission to the college, the applicant must meet the following requirements:

-Deborah Clarkston, Program Coordinator dclarkston@mecc.edu 276.523.2400 ex.
-222 Donna Cluesman dcluesman@mecc.edu 276.523.2400 ex.
-300 Jada Oakes joakes@mecc.edu 276.523.2400 ex.
-275 Amanda Robbins arobbins@mecc.edu 276.523.2400 ex.
-425
+Deborah Clarkston, Program Coordinator dclarkston@mecc.edu 276.523.9009 krasnick@mecc.edu dcluesman@mecc.edu

+Amanda Robbins arobbins@mecc.edu 276.523.9020